Despite your best intentions, one or more of these four forces might lead you to behave unethically during job offer negotiations:

-Suppose that your job negotiation is with several people – a recruiter, the human resources manager, the division president, and the director of sales.
-When negotiating with this group, you’d be more likely to lie than when negotiating with one person, research from Charles Naquin of DePaul University suggests.
+Suppose that your job offer negotiation is with several people – a recruiter, the human resources manager, the division president, and the director of sales.
+When negotiating with this group, you’d be more likely to lie than when negotiating with one person, research by Tenbrunsel, Kristina A. Diekmann of the University of Utah, and Charles Naquin of DePaul University suggests.

-In one study, participants were presented with an ethical dilemma and were faced with whether to lie to their opponent.
-For half the participants, that opponent was an individual, and for the other half, that opponent was represented by a group of individuals.
-Participants with a group of opponents lied to them about the amount in the pot 73% of the time; those with individual opponents lied only 36% of the time.
+In one study, participants were presented with an ethical dilemma and were faced with deciding whether to lie to their opponent.
+For half the participants, that opponent was an individual; for the other half, that opponent was represented by a group of individuals.
+Participants with a group of opponents lied 73% of the time; those with individual opponents lied only 36% of the time.

-Probing further, we found that negotiators perceive interactions with groups to be less personal than interactions with individuals, a perception that they believe justifies increased unethical behavior when dealing with groups.
+Probing further, the research team found that negotiators perceive interactions with groups to be less personal than interactions with individuals, a perception that they believe justified increased unethical behavior when dealing with groups.

 Adapted from “When You’re Tempted to Deceive” by Ann E. Tenbrunsel and Kristina A. Diekmann for the July 2007 issue of the Negotiation Briefings newsletter.